rahulpandey1589/minimal-api/README.md

 This project implements a simple Minimal API which includes OpenAPI(Swagger) documentation and UI.

-* Call an external API automatically in background and save the response in `IMemoryCache` utilty provided by framework.
+* Call an external API automatically in background and save the response in `IMemoryCache` utilty provided by framework.The details of Background Service is written in `BackgroudJobs.cs` class.
 * User endpoint is exposed which fetch all the data.
 It first check in cache, if not available, it again makes a call to external endpoint.
 * With the help of `ICarterModule` Nuget package, all the endpoints are removed from `Program.cs` and is moved to specific folder.
 Add following lines in `Program.cs` to register Carter Module
 ```